 The Junior Lifeguard Program is not a “learn to swim” program.
 Swimming skills are a must!
 Tryout dates and locations are listed below.
 A Junior Lifeguard Instructor will be at every tryout if you have further questions about the camp.

-Registration will be online starting in February and payments must be made by credit card (VISA, MasterCard, Discover and American Express).
+Registration will be online starting in April and payments must be made by credit card (VISA, MasterCard, Discover and American Express).
 New JR guards must pass tryouts before registering in the program.
 Cash and checks will not be accepted this season.
-All registration in online.
+All registration is online.

 Our staff takes great care in planning for each day’s activities to ensure that all of our participants enjoy their junior lifeguard experience to the greatest extent possible.
 Many factors are taken into consideration such as ocean conditions and the skill level and interests of the participants

 The following items would be a good idea to bring:

 - Snacks, lunch with(name on coolers) and drinks (MEALS, SNACKS & DRINKS WILL NOT BE PROVIDED)

 - JR bag

 In order to ensure the safety of all participants we have designated specific locations for parents to drop-off and pickup their children.
 Our staff will meet them here and escort them to the program location.
 Drop-off and pickup are also the best times for parents to meet with our staff to ask questions or to provide us with any information concerning their participants

 On the first day participants are assigned to the A, B, or C group according to their age.
 Based on their first day of camp.